 The TOEFL Test: As of fall 2012, a minimum score of 79 on the TOEFL Internet-Based Test (or a score of 550 on the TOEFL Paper-Based Test or an equivalent) will be an admission requirement for all new international students.
 See specific additional information available from the Office of International Services (OIS).

-Taking the Indiana English Proficiency Examination (IEPE): As of Fall 2012, if you do not have citizenship in an English-speaking country, and if you do not have a minimum score of 105 on the TOEFL Internet-Based Test (or a score of 620 on the TOEFL Paper-Based Test or an equivalent), you will be required to take the Indiana English Proficiency Exam (IEPE) before starting classes as a degree-seeking student.
+Taking the Indiana Academic English Test (IAET): As of Spring 2017, if you do not have citizenship in an English-speaking country, and if you do not have a minimum score of 105 on the TOEFL Internet-Based Test (or a score of 620 on the TOEFL Paper-Based Test or an equivalent), you will be required to take the Indiana Academic English Proficiency Exam (IAET) before starting classes as a degree-seeking student.

 This exam is arranged for you as a part of your orientation program.
 The exam includes both a written component and a verbal/discussion component.
 You will learn the results of your performance on the IEPE in your scheduled one-on-one conference with an academic advisor.
 See specific additional information concerning Admission Standards on the OIS web site.

-Depending on the IEPE results, you may be required to take 1-6 SLST-T 101 courses in the English Language Improvement Program or to enroll in the Intensive English Program (IEP).
-SLST-T 101 courses meet for 8 weeks and some of them need to be taken in sequence.
-These courses are best completed within the first year of enrollment at IUB.
+Depending on the IAET results, you may be required to take 1-6 English Language Improvement courses in the English Language Improvement Program or to enroll in the Intensive English Program (IEP).
+These courses meet for 8 weeks and some of them need to be taken in sequence.
+They are best completed within the first year of enrollment at IUB.
 Admission to the Kelley School of Business requires the completion of all required English Language Improvement Program courses first.